 Proper Breathing ‘Form’

-Just like in your go-to fitness class, form is ultra-important to breathwork.
-And, as it turns out, many of us don’t breathe properly.
+Just like in your go-to fitness class, the form is ultra-important to breathwork.
+And, as it turns out, many of us do not breathe properly.
 “Correct breathing is truly underappreciated as a health intervention today,” says Bart Wolbers, a health scientist and researcher at Nature Builds Health.
 “Human beings are meant to breathe through their nose 99.9 percent of the time.
 The only reason to breathe through your mouth is [when] you’re engaged in extremely intense exercise.”

 According to Wolbers, mouth breathing can cause you even more stress since it has “similarities with hyperventilation and the stress and anxiety associated with that,” which is why he says nasal breathing is the solution.
 “The slower you breathe — and the more you breathe through your nose — the more CO2 [carbon dioxide] your body will retain.
 That CO2 is necessary to properly absorb oxygen in your cells,” he adds.